ProteinGym/proteingym-base/README.md

 >[!CAUTION]
 > In Assay.csv we also contain the split and engineer round column.
-> Engineering round is randomly allocated to 1, 2 or 3 for testing purposed.
+> Engineering round is randomly allocated to 1, 2 or 3 for illustrative purposes.
 > Orginal assay belongs to a single engineering round.
 > Split column converted the fold_random_5 from a k-split to train/val/test split with kfolds 0, 1, 2 in train, 3 in val, 4 in test.